valen909/valentinbolotnyy/content/project/gradmh_aea_interview/index.md

 ---
 title: Graduate School and Mental Health
 summary: "AEA Research Highlights Interview.
-February 21st, 2023. *I discussed graduate student mental health in economics and what universities can do to remedy the situation.*"
+February 21st, 2023. *I discuss graduate student mental health and what students, faculty, and administrators can do to make things better.*"
 date: ""
 profile: false